Covid-19 Updates: 465 recoveries in Bahrain - East Coast Daily English

-The total number of recoveries climbed to 51,819.
-The death toll stands at 207.
-11,728 additional Covid-19 tests were carried out on September 10 in Bahrain.

-There are currently 28 Covid-19 cases in a critical condition, and 93 cases receiving treatment.
-5,688 cases are stable out of a total of 5,716 active cases.
+There are currently 28 cases in a critical condition, and 93 cases receiving treatment.
+5,688 cases are stable out of a total of 5716 active cases.

 Post Your Comments